 Looking for a different type of adventure?
 Check out our 16-day highlands to coast bike tour of Madagascar or feel free to contact us so we can help you choose the right tour for you.
 From camping to island-hopping, we can make your Madagascar travel dreams come true!

 Today you will arrive in Antananarivo.
-A driver/guide will collect you at the airport and drive you to Chez Jenne near the airport.
-We recommend that you change currency at the airport before leaving for the hotel, the facilities are there, both a bank and exchange cash desk.
-The driver guide will supply you with vouchers for the following days and answer any questions you may have.
+A driver/guide will collect you at the airport and drive you to Chez Jenne, a guesthouse near the airport.
+You will obtain your visa at the airport and we also recommend you change currency at the airport before leaving for the hotel; the facilities are there, both a bank and exchange cash desk.
+The driver-guide will supply you with vouchers for the following days and answer any questions you may have.

-Should you arrive early in the morning or in the middle of the day, there is a possibility we may take you to a hotel in the center of the city instead of near the airport.
-In the evening it is more practical to take you to a hotel near the airport.
+Should you arrive early in the morning or in the middle of the day, there is a possibility we may take you to a hotel in the centre of the city instead of near the airport.
+In the evening, it is more practical to take you to a hotel nearby.

-On arrival at this small airport a guide will collect you and accompany you to the harbor where you will catch the ferry for the crossing of 30 minutes to Nosy Mangabe, which is situated some 2 kilometers from the coast, an island with a national parc bearing the same name.
-It is compulsory to be accompanied by a guide (cost included) to walk through the tropical rain forest.
-The parc covers and area of 520 hectares and is home to many chamelons, frogs, other reptiles and of course lemures.
-The history of Nosy Mangabe is one of trading and pricacy.
+On arrival at this small airport, a guide will collect you and accompany you to the harbour where you will catch the ferry for the 30-minute crossing to Nosy Mangabe, which is situated some 2 kilometres from the coast.
+This is an island with a national park bearing the same name.
+It is compulsory to be accompanied by a guide (cost included) to walk through the tropical rainforest here.
+The park covers an area of 520 hectares and is home to many chameleons, frogs, other reptiles, and, of course, lemurs.

-In the morning you will be transported by boat to the Arol Lodge near the Masoala National Parc.
-You will stay here overnight on the basis of full board.
-Various excursions are possible.
-We recommend that on arrival you discuss with the guide what you wish to see in the afternoon and the following day.
+In the morning, you will be transported by boat to the Arol Lodge near the Masoala National Park.
+You will stay here overnight on the basis of full-board.
+Various excursions are possible here; we recommend, on arrival, you discuss with the guide what you wish to see in the afternoon and the following day.